Blog

 Holiday Mental Health Resources

-The holidays can be both a time of joy and a period of stress for people, depending on their circumstances.
-Dealing with mental well-being is an important part of overall good health and remains a priority amid the ongoing pandemic.
-Given the challenges we are all currently facing, we must take extra care to be mindful of our mental health to maintain our overall health and wellness during this time.
-Check in with yourself, be honest with yourself and your support network about how you are feeling, and if you need someone to talk to or a little extra support, help is available.
+The holidays are supposed to be a joy-filled season, but they tend to be stressful and taxing for those impacted by mental illness.
+Dealing with mental well-being is an important part of overall good health and remains a priority.
+We must take extra care to be mindful of our mental health to maintain our overall health and wellness at all times.
+As we are in the midst of the holiday season, we would like to provide holiday mental health resources for Pennsylvanians struggling with anxiety, depression, loneliness, isolation, and other stressors.
+Check-in with yourself, be honest with yourself and your support network about how you are feeling, and if you need someone to talk to or a little extra support, help is available.

 MENTAL HEALTH